So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 The most affordable option is the bus which leaves from Terminal Bersepadu Selatan (TBS) in Kuala Lumpur, costing approximately RM44.

 The bus from Kuala Lumpur to Redang Island is not direct.
-After 6-hours on the road, the KL to Redang bus will arrive in Kuala Terengganu.
+After 6 and a quarter hours on the road, the KL to Redang bus will arrive in Kuala Terengganu.
 Once disembarking, you’ll get to stretch your legs with an 8-minute walk to Shahbandar Jetty for the second part of your journey.

-If your trip to Redang Island doesn’t allow for 6-hours on the road, then take a one hour flight to Redang from KL – well to Terengganu at least – there is no direct Kuala Lumpur to Redang flight, unfortunately.
-Flights leave from Kuala Lumpur’s KLIA2 and land directly in Kuala Terengganu Airport.
+If your trip to Redang Island doesn’t allow for over 6 hours on the road then take a one hour flight to Kuala Terengganu Airport.

-Note that if you prefer to travel from KL to Redang by car – then you are in fact best to go drive from KL to Merang Jetty, rather than Shahbandar Jetty.
-The reason being is that, while the drive time is about the same, the ferry trip to Redang Island is shorter.
+If you prefer to travel from KL to Redang by car – then you are best to drive from KL to Merang Jetty, rather than Shahbandar Jetty.
+The reason being is that, while the drive time is not much longer, the ferry trip to Redang Island is shorter.

 Part 2: Shahbandar Jetty To Redang Island

-Although the Shahbandar jetty is conveniently located, the ferries at Shahbandar do take longer to travel to Redang Island but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).
-They also only run a couple of times a day, which is less frequent than the alternative (Merang).
+The ferries at Shahbandar also take longer to travel to Redang Island but cost the same as the ferries from Merang Jetty at about RM55 (and RM25 for kids).

 Option 2: Travel via Merang